Kareem-Tarek/e-commerce/README.md

     #### Dashboard for Admins & Moderators (2nd template).
         - Home page (including some statistics & counters for specific things in the business such as the number of men products that have sales only).
         - Single Page Application (SPA) for all the products.
-        - The delete functionality is soft so anything will be deleted could also be restored "restore feature" + also there is permanent (force) delete feature.
+        - The delete functionality is soft so anything will be deleted could also be restored by "restore" feature + also there is permanent (force) delete feature if the user wants to force delete the data from both dashboard (front-end) & DB (back-end).
         - Products with all their different varieties.
             - Admins (CRUD)
             - Moderators (CR)